VXNTech/task_manager/README.md

 # Task manager Web application

 A task manager app inspired by JIRA allows you to manage your daily tasks.

+This project is a simple yet powerful task manager web application inspired by JIRA, built to help you stay on top of your daily tasks.
+It provides an intuitive and responsive interface that makes organizing and tracking work much easier.

+The application offers three different ways to manage your tasks:

+Key Features

+List View
+-Quickly see all your tasks in a clean list.
+You can drag tasks to change their state, mark them complete with a checkbox, and expand any task with the dropdown to view its details.

+Calendar View
+-Visualize your tasks on a calendar.
+Days with one or more tasks are highlighted so you never miss anything.
+Completed tasks are marked with a green border, while pending ones appear in red.
+Each task can be expanded to show more information.

+Board View
+-Manage tasks in a Kanban-style board.
+Easily drag tasks between different states and expand them for more details when needed.

+Notifications
+-Get notified instantly for every action you take, keeping you updated and aware of all changes.

+Responsive Design
+-The app is fully responsive, so whether you’re on desktop, tablet, or mobile, you’ll always get a smooth experience.

+This project combines usability with flexibility, giving you multiple ways to organize tasks and stay productive—whether you prefer lists, calendars, or boards.

 # Setting up development environment
   1. Prerequisites
       - you need to have [node.js](https://nodejs.org/en/) installed in your machine